johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/readme.md

 ## Introduction
-- For ext-auth envoyfilter / External Authorization, current samples is not much.
+- For ext-auth envoyfilter / External Authorization, current samples is not much on internet.
 - Here created samples for them, it not only includes simple "Get started",but also includes our experience and lessons learned.

 ## Enable Debug Before Go Through Samples